 All members will get a library number and a PIN - this allows you to use our self-service machines and log into the members area of our catalogue to place holds and renew books.

 If you are responsible for new starters in your department please remember to organise a library induction as part of their introduction to the Trust.

-Each of our libraries has space available for group or individual study.
+Each library has space available for group or individual study.

 There are networked PCs available (these are connected to the site networks).
 Due to our information security policy, no USB sticks can be used.

 Printers and photocopiers are available.
-Printing costs 5p per A4 sheet.
-Colour printing is not available.
+Black and white printing costs 5p per A4 sheet and colour printing costs 10p per A4 sheet.

-Between us, we hold about 18,000 books - you can request any books that are not currently held by us through the Library catalogue, ELMS.
+Across our sites, we hold approximately 18,000 books - you can also request books that are not currently held by us through our catalogue.